wumbologyscholar/odin-recipes/README.md

 # odin-recipes
-This is the project for the HTML section of The Odin Project- Foundations
+This is the project for the HTML section of The Odin Project- Foundations.
+It is to make a simple, recipe website, and by completing this, I will demonstrate my growing knowledge of the various HTML tags, elements, and concepts I have been learning throughout my Odin Project coursework.